Skip to content

 Residents may not appeal once a “Comply or Quit” has been served.

-If a resident is employed by the University of Utah and fails to pay their rental account in full within thirty (30) days of the due date, University Student Apartments may have the amount due withheld from the resident's pay check including but not limited to past due rent, court costs, late fees, and cleaning and damage fees.
+If a resident is employed by the University of Utah and fails to pay their rental account in full within thirty (30) days of the due date, Sunnyside Apartments may have the amount due withheld from the resident's pay check including but not limited to past due rent, court costs, late fees, and cleaning and damage fees.

 uparrow